Major Requirements

 French and Francophone Studies Minor

 Minor Requirements.
 A minor in French and Francophone studies requires a minimum of seven courses.
-At least one of the seven courses must focus on literature or culture.
+At least one of the seven courses must focus on literature or culture beyond the 235 level, or its equivalent.
 Advanced Placement courses may not be applied toward the minor.
 All students who minor in French and Francophone studies must assemble a portfolio of their work in the minor.
-The portfolio consists of samples of written course work and is designed to demonstrate progress in the study of the French language.
+The portfolio consists of samples of written course work and is designed to demonstrate progress in the study of the French language as well as acquisition of analytical skills to interpret cultural production and socio-historical practices.

 Study Abroad and Transfer Credit